PAPERS, PRE-PRINTS, REVIEWS

 Link on Google books (can click through the pages)

-helper T cells.
-Many cellular proteins are glycosylated, yet how this affects what peptides
+cells.
+Many cellular proteins are glycosylated, yet how this affects what peptides are presented

-are presented by MHC is little understood and challenging to study.
-It may have
+by MHC is little understood and challenging to study.
+It may have relevance to immune

 Barber LD, Howarth M, Bowness P, Elliott T.